johannesheinz/triangulation/README.md

 # Simple Triangulation 2D
-A simple Python script to demonstrate the triangulation (subdivision of a planar object into triangles) of a two-dimensional area.
+A simple Python script to demonstrate the subdivision of a planar object into triangles.

 ## Requirements